shaiwart/Image-compression/README.md

 # ALGORITHMS

 ## If only max-size (and min-size) diya hai:
-    - Note: if min-size is not given then take it as 0 KB.
+    - Note: if min-size is not given then take it as 5 KB.
     - image ko 440 X 560 (w:h = 11:14) ke ratio me le aao.
 (Yahi size and ratio kyo? -> because ye size decent hai ek exam-form ke image ke lie)
+        - If image-w < 440 (& image-h < 550)
+            - later: resolve this case.

     - now check image-size kitna hai abhi.
     - if image-size > max-size :
         - reduce image-quality by 0.01% each time.